 Chapter 23: On a Runaway Train to Certain Doom

 Chapter 23 opens by turning back a few minutes, where we see Shotgun place a phone call to an unknown party to take care of Elfé.
 While this is happening, the game informs us that “there were many who were unaware of the coming crisis.”
 What, unaware of the giant light show outside?
 The game shows President Shinra and Rufus as examples, two people who should absolutely be getting a call about this, but whatever, President Shinra’s creepy, evil pride in having his son back is still interesting in its own right, now that the man’s a fully (or near-fully) fleshed character instead of a cartoon.
-Anyways, this is the game’s excuse for why no one talks about the giant final boss fight that took place not long before the start of FFVII, despite the two of them standing in an office with huge windows, and it is simply pathetic.
+Anyways, this scene doubles as the game’s only attempt to explain why no one talks about the giant final boss fight that took place not long before the start of FFVII, despite Shinra Sr. and Jr. standing in an office with huge windows, and it is simply pathetic.

 We next learn that Tseng’s group has recovered Elfé and reunited her with her father.
 As a matter of fact, she’s on her feet!
 Sort of!
 The two have a brief chat, Elfé dealing with a lot guilt over hosting Zirconiade.
 Unfortunately, the group is just getting ready to leave when they’re found by some Shinra Grunts, who are apparently also so invested in their current activities that they haven’t noticed a magical nebulae the size of the Burj Khalifa, which by all signs is not a hundred yards from their current location!

 The narration announces, for no particular reason, that the Turks can only hope to stop Zirconiade by defeating its four “energy supplies.”
-I suspect these sources correspond to the four doomsday “support” materia, as that would be internally consistent with Sears’ earlier plan, although the game never technically says as much (the materia are also probably the sources of the pillars of energy in the picture at the start of the post, if you ask me).
+I suspect these sources correspond to the four doomsday “support” materia, as that would be internally consistent with Sears’ earlier plan, although the game never technically says as much (if you ask me, the materia are also probably the sources of the pillars of energy in the picture at the start of the post).
 We now cut to where we left off: the playable Turks waiting outside the nebula.
 Here, the game’s awesome and creepy final dungeon theme, “Last Labyrinth,” begins to play.
 Here it is on the OST-that-is-really-an-AST, check it out, it’s a favourite.

 The Turks agree to split into teams of two to head down every “path” inside the nebula.
 I believe the idea is that eight of them will find the “power sources,” while Shotgun will go after Fuhito.
 Legend isn’t accounted for, what with him being optional and all.
 As we’ve discussed in the past, I’m not sure how Ririn gets or chooses a specific partner, but Shotgun ends up paired with Martial Arts (Female), aka Juget.

 After this, it’s time for a maze with paths that overlap one another, along with even more teleporters, which the party… discusses again in full detail, for some reason?
 Maybe this is like Episode Tseng, where it seemed like you could restart the mission from mid-way through the chapter?
 After a while, they’re finally spotted by enemies, which are just shadow versions of the weird razor penguins from FFVII, using all-black sprites with no details.
-Wow, the razor penguins, such a demonic enemy, definitely not laughable at all.
+Wow, the razor penguins, such a demonic enemy for the final dungeon, definitely not laughable at all.

 After a while, Martial Arts (Male) actually gives the team a phone call.
 Wow, Shinra offers some great reception, even in the magical maelstrom that will end all life!
 It seems none of the Turks have found their objective yet.
 On the plus side, at least you’re not behind the curve, right?
 At one point in this section, Ririn passes by a chest for no obvious reason.
 Maybe it was trapped, or maybe they got it on a previous playthrough and doesn’t care to do it again, or doesn’t get any benefit from it again?